The Bank's Organizational Model

 Altina de Fátima Sebastian Gonzalez Villamarin

-Other Committees of the Board of Directors (BoD)
+Specialised Committees of the Board of Directors

-Committee for Corporate Governance, Ethics and Sustainability
+Corporate Governance, Ethics and Sustainability Committee

 Nuno Manuel da Silva Amado